thl-texts/thl_converter_stack/README.md

       |__ logs
       |__ out

+The `workspace` folder is not included in the git repo.
 Place the documents you want to convert in the "in" folder.

 Then run the `main.py` file.
 The in-folder, out-folder, log-folder, and metadata XML template can all be changed by